 “Here is your country.
 Cherish these natural wonders, cherish the natural resources, cherish the history and romance as a sacred heritage, for your children and your children's children.
 Do not let selfish men or greedy interests skin your country of its beauty, its riches or its romance.”- Theodore Roosevelt

-My current interests are wetland ecology, disturbance ecology, paleontology, and herpetology among other things.
-My specialty is frogs and toads and I’ll literally “jump” at the opportunity to catch one for students to observe and learn from.
-My favorite is the Oak Toad.
+My current interests are traditional and molecular ecology, effective environmental communication, and herpetology among many others.
+My specialty is frogs and toads, and I’ll literally “jump” at the opportunity to show one to students.
+My favorite is the Oak Toad.”

 My name is Samantha Headley, but I usually go by Sam.
 I am sophmore at FGCU majoring in Environmental Studies.
 I'm from Miami, Florida and like any Floridian I am a complete beach bum.
 I love everything about the ocean and hope to someday work with rescue and rehabilitation of marine wildlife.
 I am a certified scuba diver and an officer for the FGCU Scuba Club.
 I also enjoy kayaking, camping, drawing, comics, and just being all around silly and adventurous.
 I hope to one day be working doing research, rescue, and rehabilitation on marine mammals, such as dolphins and manatees (which are my favorite).
 Dream jobs for me include working with: Dolphin Plus, Clearwater Marine Aquarium, Georgia Aquarium, MOTE, Disney Under the Seas, or Animal Kingdom.
 If you see me around feel free to come up and say hi!!!